psu-edu/EASER-LLM4Code-Study4/README.md

 _INSTRUCTIONS: This GitHub repository serves as a template and example you can use to create a well documented README for your project for the [2024 Call for Code Global Challenge](https://developer.ibm.com/callforcode/global-challenge/)._

-Your required deliverables and project descriptions should be officially submitted to your My Team > Submissions section of the [Call for Code Global Challenge web site](https://compete.callforcode.skillsnetwork.site/competitions/2024-call-for-code-global-challenge), but you can also optionally include them here for completeness, as it is good practice to clearly document your project in your README file.
-Replace the examples seen here with your own deliverable links.

-Use the **Use this template** button to create a new version of this repository and start entering content for your own Call for Code submission project.
-Make sure you have [registered for the 2024 Call for Code Global Challenge](https://www.ibm.com/account/reg/signup?formid=urx-52643) to access resources and full project submission instructions.
-Remove any "INSTRUCTIONS" sections when you are ready to submit your project.

-_New to Git and GitHub?
-This free online course will get you up to speed quickly: [Getting Started with Git and GitHub](https://www.coursera.org/learn/getting-started-with-git-and-github)_.

 # Replace this heading with your team/submission name